What are MDS2s and Why Should You Care

 - The impact on the healthcare organization that a breach could cause is also affected by information contained in the form, for example, if a device stores PHI without encryption.

 - The MDS2 form can inform the mitigation recommendations that Insight provides, as specific mitigations may require the device to support a particular configuration.

-- Finally, the MDS2 data is useful when conducting pre-procurement risk analysis, which Asimily enables with the ProSecure module.
+- Finally, the manufacturer disclosure data is useful when conducting a pre-procurement risk analysis, which Asimily enables with the ProSecure module.

 How Asimily Uses MDS2s

 With Asimily Insight, healthcare organizations can view a digitized version of the MDS2 when viewing the details of any device on their network.